Batt & Blanket Fiberglass Insulation

 Fire resistant, and won’t settle over time.
 Good for retrofitting an attic if there isn’t a lot of obstructions; just lay it on top of the existing insulation, and take care not to leave gaps or skimp out around the eaves.
 Fiberglass is inexpensive (compared to cotton batts, spray-foam or rigid insulation), and is comparable to cellulose in terms of R-value.

 Can leave holes and gaps where air can circulate or condensation can occur, reducing R-value.
+A 3/4 air gap in batt insulation will result in a 80% reduction in the R-value of the insulation.
 Fiberglass particles pose a health threat during installation.
 It takes nearly 10 times as much energy to produce fiberglass insulation as it does to produce cellulose.
-You wouldn’t be able to retrofit walls by installing batts without first removing the drywall.
+You wouldn’t be able to retrofit existing walls by installing batts without first removing the drywall.

 For more information, call 323-646-2534 or email us at email@example.com

 To follow us, click on the logo: